-Mr. Ross is a member of the Editorial Advisory Board for the BNA Health Law Reporter.
-Chambers USA has listed him in Commercial Litigation from 2007-2018.
+Chambers USA has listed Mr. Ross in Commercial Litigation from 2007-2019.
 Best Lawyers named him as Seattle’s "Lawyer of the Year" in Health Care Law in 2011, 2017 and 2018, and Seattle’s Antitrust Lawyer of the Year in 2015 and 2019.
 Best Lawyers also lists him in antitrust law and litigation, commercial litigation, and healthcare law.

 Mr. Ross is a past chair of Davis Wright Tremaine’s litigation department and has served as an officer of the American Bar Association’s Section of Antitrust Law, chair of the section’s Health Industry Committee, chair of the American Health Lawyer’s Antitrust Practice Group, and chair of the Washington State Bar Association’s Antitrust and Consumer Protection Section.